simonmichael/hledger_site/Cookbook.md

 Welcome to the hledger wiki, AKA the Cookbook!

-This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with additional how-tos, tutorials, examples, freeform notes..
+This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with additional how-tos, tutorials, examples, freeform notes, etc.
 You can find all content via the sidebar to the right. **===========>>>**

 ### Editing help